Networking always has and will play a vital role in the banking world.

 From finding the right deals to matching up the right providers of capital, you often rely on information flow through your connections to run a successful business.
-Who you know matters and the ability to build and tap into networks is a vital skill for investment bankers.
+Who you know matters, and the ability to build and tap into networks is a vital skill for investment bankers.

 Networking is often one of the best ways to tip the odds of making a good deal happen.
 When it comes down to a choice, people (referral sources, management teams, and buyers) will often go with the person they know.